 ii.
 Process for dealing with Allegations of Research Misconduct iii.
-Investigating and reporting unacceptable research conduct (that meets requirements set out in the Concordat to Support Research Integrity (2012) and the RCUK's code of conduct and policy on the governance of good research conduct (2009))
+Investigating and reporting unacceptable research conduct (that meets requirements set out in the Concordat to Support Research Integrity (2012) and the RCUK's code of conduct and policy on the governance of good research conduct (2009)) The Procedure for the Investigation of Allegations of Misconduct in Research (last updated June 2018) (the 'Procedure' is linked to the University's disciplinary procedures, with the operation of the Procedure being the responsibility of the Provost supported by the Research Governance Officer.
+The policy acknowledges the RCUK's Policy and Guidelines on Governance of Good Research Conduct (2017) and the Universities UK Concordat to Support Research Integrity (2019).

-The process is detailed in the 'Procedure for the Investigation of Allegations of Misconduct in Research' The URGC is responsible for the policy and the Registrar & Secretary is responsible for the procedure.
+The process is detailed in the 'Procedure for the Investigation of Allegations of Misconduct in Research' The Research Ethics and Integrity Committee (REIC) is responsible for the policy and the Provost, Professor Saul Becker, is responsible for the procedure.